 The arrival of the Spaniards explorers disrupted the Zuni’s trading patterns, land use, and settlement system, as well as introducing new diseases which took a devastating toll among their population.
 However, the Spaniards also introduced domestic livestock and new crops, including wheat and peaches.

 Reestablished by the late 1650s, the mission at Hawikuh suffered frequent Apache raids from the south.
 One, in 1672, resulted in the death of another priest and the burning of the mission.
 During this time, there was a decline in the Zuni population and subsequently, in the number of occupied villages.
-The attrition was the result political pressure from the Spaniards, and raiding from the Navajo and Apache.
+The attrition was the result of political pressure from the Spaniards and raiding from the Navajo and Apache.
 Violence soon became a regular part of the otherwise peaceful Zuni as they defended their land and resources from encroachment from other groups and resisted Spanish attempts to suppress their culture and religion.
 The Zuni joined with other pueblos in August of 1680 in the historic Pueblo Revolt which succeeded in driving the Spaniards out of New Mexico.
 During the rebellion, the Zuni destroyed Mission La Purísima Concepción.
 The former Zuni community at Hawikuh and Spanish mission are now in ruins, but continue to be visited and protected as a Zuni ancestral site.

 Although there are Zuni Indians who live outside of the city and the general area, they are few and far between.
 The tribe has managed to remain intact due to the fact that they did not get involved in problems, conflicts, or wars that didn’t concern their own people.
 Remaining autonomous, they were relatively unaffected by the changes around them.

-The Zuni people are, in a way, a mysterious tribe.
 The Zuni Reservation is isolated from the outside world which allows the people to go about their existence relatively unencumbered by modern western civilization.
 They still live a peaceful, deeply religious existence and speak their own language.
 The reliance on corn as a mainstay of their economy has been replaced, however, by the tourist trade in pottery and jewelry.